Together Friends,

 How do you stay organized at home?

-My partner and I have a weekly check to touch base about the week ahead.
+My partner and I have a weekly check-in to touch base about the week ahead.
 For example, yesterday I was speaking to the Board of Elementary and Special Education in the morning.
 I needed to communicate to my husband that I would not be able to help with the morning routine.
-Since I have a rather long commute, it is helpful to flag those things in advance.
+Our check-ins help us get on the same page about any schedule changes.

 We also keep a family Google calendar, but I want my daughters to have a sense of what is happening, so we use this to be able to glance quickly in the mornings.
 The stickers also help my young daughters know when important events are happening.
 (Editor’s Note: Never too young to Together them!)